 You must be able to demonstrate to the satisfaction of the court, that your spouse has behaved in such a way that you can no longer be reasonably expected to live with them.

-There are some types of behaviour such as domestic violence, alcohol and substance abuse, that are obvious examples of unreasonable behaviour.
+There are some types of behaviour such as domestic violence, alcohol and substance abuse that are obvious examples of unreasonable behaviour.
 But it is also possible to rely on other types of behaviour such as spending long hours at work or away from the home, refusing to engage in normal family life or to assist in the running of the home or care of the children.
-The list is endless but the important thing to remember is that you don’t have to demonstrate that the behaviour would be consider unreasonable by everyone, but that the behaviour is unreasonable to you and that your marriage has irretrievably broken down as a result of it.
+The list is endless.
+The important thing to remember is that you don’t have to demonstrate that the behaviour would be consider unreasonable by everyone, but that the behaviour is unreasonable to you and that your marriage has irretrievably broken down as a result of it.